Yes4Defenestration/atomic-orbitals/README.md

      - Fixing cut planes
    - Optimising frag.glsl so it runs faster
      - Implementing web workers so the main thread isn't clogged up
-   - Snapping camera to axes
+   - Snapping camera to axes based on user input
    - Possibly using SQLite to allow for some quality of life settings to be stored semi-persistently.
      - Which of course means exposing those settings to the user in the first place